 There is one authorized stable within Acadia National Park, Wildwood Stables.
-This is located on the south end of the Park Loop Road near Seal Harbor and run by Carriages of Acadia.
-The stable provides boarding for those with their own horses and parking for horse trailers (fees apply).
-No public horseback rides are given, but from May through October Carriages of Acadia does offer three different horse-drawn carriage rides.
-I took the Mr. Rockefeller’s Bridges Tour, a two-hour ride that passes three stone bridges built by John D. Rockefeller Jr. in the early 1900s.
-See the Mr. Rockefeller’s Bridges Carriage Ride web page here on National Park Planner for details.
-Carriage ride schedules and fees, as well as information about Wildwood Stables, can be found on the Carriages of Acadia website.
+This is located on the southern end of the Park Loop Road near Seal Harbor and run by Acadia by Carriage.
+No public horseback rides are given, but from May through October Acadia by Carriage does offer horse-drawn carriage rides.
+I took the Rockefeller’s Bridges Tour, a two-hour ride that passes three stone bridges built by John D. Rockefeller Jr. in the early 1900s.
+See the Rockefeller’s Bridges Carriage Ride web page here on National Park Planner for details.
+Carriage ride schedules and fees, as well as information about Wildwood Stables, can be found on the Acadia by Carriage website.

 Visitors with their own horses, with or without a carriage, are allowed to use most of the carriage roads within Acadia National Park and those on private land.
 No horses are allowed on the hiking trails.
-Maps of the carriage road system are available at the Hulls Cove Visitor Center and the Thompson Island Visitor Center.
+Maps of the carriage road system are available at the Hulls Cove Visitor Center and at the stables.

 Per the National Park Service website, the use of pack animals is permitted on the following trails, routes, and roads: